Package 'MortalityLaws'

 Description

 Dataset containing altered death rates (mx), death counts (Dx) and exposures (Ex) for the female population living in England & Wales in four different years: 1850, 1900, 1950 and 2010.
-The data-set is provided for testing purposes only.
+This dataset is provided for testing purposes only.
 Download the actual data free of charge from https://www.mortality.org.
-Once a username and a password are created on the website the function ReadHMD can be used for downloading.
+Once a username and a password are created on the website, the function ReadHMD can be used for downloading.

 Usage